 Masses in the mediastinum occasionally cause no symptoms, especially small masses in adults.
 Masses, including cancers, are more likely to cause symptoms in children.

 Masses in the mediastinum are often discovered when a chest x-ray is taken or another imaging test is done to evaluate symptoms such as chest pain, cough, or difficulty breathing or is done for another reason.
-Additional tests, usually CT and biopsy, are needed to determine the cause of the mass.
+Additional tests, usually CT or magnetic resonance imaging (MRI) and biopsy, are needed to determine the cause of the mass.

 Treatment depends on the cause.
 If the mass is not cancer and is causing no symptoms, doctors may monitor the person regularly instead of treating the mass.
 Cancers may be removed surgically or treated with chemotherapy.
 An infection that causes swollen lymph nodes is usually treated with antibiotics or antifungal drugs.